jsam/fuseline/docs/for-developers/broker-api.md

 GET /workflow/step
 ```

-The broker returns the next step for the worker as a tuple of workflow
+The broker returns the next step for the worker including the workflow
+inputs and the results of any dependencies.
+The response contains the
-ID, instance ID and step name.
-If no step is available the response is
+workflow ID, instance ID, step name and a dictionary of parameters.
+If
+no step is available the response is empty.
-empty.

 ### Reporting progress